Spooky309/binslib/README.md

 maintained by spooky309 (kole) and gonzo.

-TO ADD A NEW EXAMPLES
+TO ADD A NEW EXAMPLE

 * make a new directory in examples, no spaces in the name!
 * in there, make a main.zig file